HungryTurtleCode/htc_website/_posts/2016-01-03-jquery-keyboard-events-part-2.md

 Ahhhhhh!
 So much better.
 It is much easier to read and see what is going on at a glance.

+The only thing left to do is to call
+{% ihighlight javascript %}{% raw %}
+doubleSided.init();
+{% endraw %}{% endihighlight %}
-The only thing left to do is to call <span class="lang:js decode:true crayon-inline ">doubleSided.init();</span>  from outside our object just to invoke all the code we have written.
+from outside our object just to invoke all the code we have written.

 Writing code in this fashion has so many benefits such as increased security, increased efficiency, easier readability of code which leads to easier to maintain code &#8211; which of course makes everyone happy.